 Due to complete respiratory failure in 2001, High Hopes was taken over by a friend who runs an adventure holiday company, based in Devon.
 They are still running 4 – 5 adventure weeks for disabled people.

 Now, I am a member Co Chair of Norwich Access Group, Chair of Norwich Independent Living Group and I volunteer at Equal Lives, a Disabled Led User organisation in Norfolk, a member of the Direct Payment Support Service (DPSS) Advisory Group and currently Chair of the organising committee for Norfolk Disability Pride.

-I have a keen interest in promoting sport for disabled people, in particular outdoor pursuits/adventure such as climbing, cycling, canoeing, however ambitious or extreme.
+I have a keen interest in promoting adventure activities for disabled people, in particular outdoor pursuits/adventure such as climbing, cycling, canoeing, however ambitious or extreme.